Holy Island 15km Coastal Trail Run

 This event will be plastic cup free in a bid to reduce waste and help care for the environment.
 Water and isotonic drink will of course be available at feed stations but you will need to carry your own bottle or cup.
 We recommend Salomon Soft Cup or similar which can be easily stashed inside a pocket or a soft bottle such as this one.

-Registration and kit inspections take place on Saturday 23rd September 2017 from 7am at Rhoscolyn church hall, Holy Island, Anglesey, UK.
+Registration and kit inspections take place on Saturday 29th September 2017 from 7.45am at Rhoscolyn church hall, Holy Island, Anglesey, UK.
 Please arrive as early as possible and ensure you have your mandatory equipment with you – your kit will be checked!
 You will be issued with your race number and timing chip during registration.
-Registration closes at 8am.
-Buses will carry all participants to the start of the linear route.
+Registration closes at 8.45am.
+Buses will carry all participants to the start of the linear route after a race briefing.

 Travel to the start

 All participants will be bused to the start of the linear route and will then run back to Rhoscolyn.
-You will need to travel on the bus as the briefing will take place on the journey but friends and family are welcome to travel to the start by car to see you start the race.
 The race will start at the South Stack RSPB Reserve, postcode LL65 1YH.
-The cafe will be opening early for us so there will be toilet facilities there and a chance to grab a last caffine hit whilst you take in the views!
+The cafe will be opening early for us so there will be toilet facilities there and a chance to grab a banana or last caffine hit whilst you take in the views!